I’m thinking about leading a BTB Community Group. What are the first steps I should take?

 Join our Online Community

-Our Facebook group is a community of people who share a common goal of creating healthy dialogue about race and racialization in the U.S., with an emphasis on promoting understanding about racial disparities and injustices.
-The purpose of this forum is to create a safe and positive space for both learners and well-seasoned reconcilers to ask questions and process thoughts and ideas.
+Our online community group is a community of people who share a common goal of creating healthy dialogue about race and racialization in the U.S., with an emphasis on promoting understanding about racial disparities and injustices.
+The purpose of this forum is to create a brave space for both learners and well-seasoned reconcilers to ask questions and process thoughts and ideas.

 Let’s stay connected.

-Sign up for our monthly newsletter, Abridged, to stay in the loop with all things Be the Bridge.
+Sign up for our email newsletter, Abridged, to stay connected!